davegurnell/bridges/README.md

    the name of the product instance as a `String`.
    If you use [Circe](https://circe.github.io/circe/), see [this link](https://github.com/circe/circe/pull/429).

+NOTE: automatic encoder and decoder generation doesn't work for types with Generics.
+You will need to manually create your own.

 ### Working with Refined types